-In the American old west, Madge (Ellen Corby, I Remember Mama) is famous for her cooking skills.
+In the American Old West, Madge (Ellen Corby, I Remember Mama) is famous for her cooking skills.
 She owns a little diner that attracts different types of customers.
 One day, two cowboys (Gene Barry, The War of the Worlds, and Darren McGavin, A Christmas Story) arrive at Madge’s establishment with trouble in their minds.
-Madge has to use her wits to persuade the men from killing each other.
+Madge has to use her wits to keep the men from killing each other.

 Reaction & Thoughts:

 I just didn’t like Triggers in Leash that much.
 It’s a rather odd choice for the series.
-It’s compact, maybe too compact, and too much talky.
-I kept look at my watch the whole time and that’s never a good sign.
+It’s compact, maybe too compact, and too talky.
+I kept looking at my watch the whole time and that’s never a good sign.

 Something about the story didn’t click with me.
 I can’t put my finger on exactly what I didn’t like about it.
-I know for sure that I didn’t like the happy ending — it’s contrary to Hitchcock’s style.
-Triggers in Leash does have, fortunately, that moment of irony that made the show fun to watch.
+I do know for sure that I didn’t like the happy ending — it’s contrary to Hitchcock’s style.
+Fortunately, Triggers in Leash does have that moment of irony that made the show fun to watch.
 The best thing about the episode is Hitchcock’s hilarious monologue at the end.

-As far as I’m concerned, Corby’s excellent performance prevents it from being a total bust.
-This fine character actor, who would later find fame and fortune in the hit TV series The Waltons (1971–1981) (she played Grandma Walton), is always watchable.
-It’s nice to see her dominate a story for a change.
-Despite the weakness in the material, Corby is superb.
-Barry and McGavin aren’t bad either, but it is Corby’s show.
-The cast also includes Casey MacGregor.
+As far as I’m concerned, Ellen Corby’s excellent performance prevents it from being a total bust.
+This fine character actor is always watchable.
+It’s nice to see Corby dominate a story for a change.
+Gene Barry and Darren McGavin are also great as the trigger-happy cowboys.
+The cast also includes Casey MacGregor (Seven Doors to Death).

 Conclusions & Final Thoughts:

 Directed by Don Medford (The Organization) from a teleplay by Richard Carr (Macho Callahan), Triggers in Leash is slow and heavy-handed, but it does contain a wonderful performance by its leading actor.
-On the basis of Corby’s performance alone, I will recommend this episode.
+On the basis of Corby’s performance alone, I recommend this episode.
 B&W, 25 minutes, Not Rated.